-Tanzu Kubernetes Grid supports deploying workload clusters to specific types of GPU-enabled hosts and edge devices on vSphere 7.0 and later.
+Tanzu Kubernetes Grid supports deploying workload clusters to specific types of GPU-enabled hosts on vSphere 7.0 and later.

 To use a node with a GPU in a vSphere workload cluster, you must enable PCI passthrough mode.
 This allows the cluster to access the GPU directly, bypassing the ESXi hypervisor, which provides a level of performance that is similar to the performance of the GPU on a native system.
 When using PCI passthrough mode, each GPU device is dedicated to a virtual machine (VM) in the vSphere workload cluster.